maratai/craftery/games/games_tabletop_roleplaying.md

 - Chris Chinn. *Hella Folks and Drama Happpens*.
 An eminently pragmatic zine on GMing! **Recommended**.

 # Mörk Borg
 I really hope I have the heavy metal umlaut (?) in the right place!
 There's also at least one series of solo RPG conversion supplements for this system, starting with *Sölitary Defilement* (Max Moon Games).
+In general, supplements for *Mörk Borg* are also compatible with *Sölitary Defilement* (unless stated otherwise).

 - *Alöne in the Crowd: Cursed Cities, Doomed Dërives and Fatalistic Flâneurs*.
 Third-party supplement by 1d0+5.
 - *Mörk Borg*.
 The main rulebook.